casper-network/casper-node/client/examples/ffi/README.md

-# casper_client ffi examples
+# casper_client FFI examples

-It's possible to use the `casper-client` library from C:
+It's possible to use the `casper_client` library from C:

-## Building with cmake
+## Building with CMake

-To build the examples, run:
+To build the examples, from the root of `casper-node` run:

 ```
-> mkdir -p build && pushd build && cmake .. && make && popd
+cmake -Hclient/examples/ffi -Btarget/build -DCMAKE_BUILD_TYPE=Debug
+cmake --build target/build
 ```

-In the `build` directory you created, you should see the binaries for the examples that have been compiled.
+In the `target/build` directory which was created, you should see the binaries for the examples that have been compiled.

-The build also produce a shared library in `<project_root>/libcasper_client.so`.
-The header can then be included from `<project_root>/client/headers/casper_client.h`.
+The build also produces a shared library in `target/build/lib/libcasper_client.so` and its header file in `target/build/headers/casper_client.h`.

 ```
 #include "casper_client.h
 ```

 ## Initial setup

 Some resources need to be initialized before library functions can be called:

 ```
 /* initialize casper-client library */
 casper_setup_client();